Child Struggling in Math? Use the Math Tutor’s Secret Weapon

 You can probably skate by with teacher’s manuals for a while, but once your child hits high school, you may have to relearn the math (or learn it for the first time!) in order to explain it.

-Next, I’ll give you a few tips that have made working through corrections easier for me.
+Here are a few tips that have made working through corrections easier for me.
 The first tip sounds simple but has been a gamechanger.

 Related Reading: “Saxon vs Teaching Textbooks vs Math-U-See: Which is Better?